Pixel0613/DrPepper/README.md

 ### Project Description

 Happy early Thanksgiving and Christmas 🥧🎄!
 With the holiday season approaching to us, our goal is to make a smart and personalized wine recommendation system that helps you to find the perfect bottle for your Thanksgiving gatherings, Christmas dinner, or festival celebrations!
-By using ML LSTM model and actual data from the vivino.com, our web recommends wine based on your taste preferences and budget, ensuring your holiday gatherings are unforgettable.
+By using ML LSTM model and actual data from the vivino.com, our Cantina Bella recommends wine based on your taste preferences and budget, ensuring your holiday gatherings are unforgettable.

-Whether you're hosting a Thanksgiving feast or searching for the perfect gift for a wine lover this Christmas, our Wine Recommendation System makes it easy to find the best wines tailored to your needs.
+Whether you're hosting a Thanksgiving feast or searching for the perfect gift for a wine lover this Christmas, our Cantina Bella makes it easy to find the best wines tailored to your needs.
 Simply input your preferences for six key factors:

 - Alcohol (%)
 - pH Level